timkeefedev/timkeefedev.github.io/_posts/2017-3-31-Linked-Lists.md

 [Finished in 0.3s]

-Increasing the objects being tracked should result in:
+Increasing the objects being tracked should result larger differences in execution times:

-- a stable time measurement for the modified linked list (which fails) and
-- an increasing time measurement for the traditional link list.

 | __100 objects for 100,000 clicks:__ | | |